 SCHEDULE OF MEETINGS, TOPICS, AND ASSIGNMENTS

 Note: All assignments are to be completed before class.
-Class will meet from 9:20 a.m. to 11:45 a.m., with a 15-minute break \ Indicates electronic reserve reading
+Class will meet from 9:20 a.m. to about 11:45 a.m., with a 15-minute break, unless otherwise indicated. \ Indicates electronic reserve reading